johbar/text-extraction-service/README.md

 Otherwise or if you prefer a current version of the upstream lib:

 - Download the correct PDFium binary for your platform from [bblanchon/pdfium-binaries](https://github.com/bblanchon/pdfium-binaries) or compile the lib yourself.
+  You can also use the [downloader script](https://github.com/johbar/text-extraction-service/blob/main/pkg/pdflibwrappers/pdfium_purego/download-pdfium.sh) to do so.
 - Put `libpdfium.so` in `/usr/local/lib/` (my recommendation).
 - Set the config env variable in your shell via `export TES_PDF_LIB_PATH=/path/to/libpdfium.so` if you put elsewhere.